Dragon boat festival information updated by Team Manager Mary Visser Kerr

 Schedule:

-Please arrive around 6:10 pm to allow time for warmup and lineups before loading the boat at 6:30.
+Please arrive by 6:00 pm to allow time for warmup and lineups before loading the boat.

 Park your vehicle in the sandy Parking Lot just West of the Old Marina Restaurant and walk to the practice site.

-Tuesday and Thursday evenings ~ arrive at 6:10 pm
+Tuesday and Thursday evenings ~ arrive by 6:00 pm

 ~ Team members are to indicate their